eriksvedang/eriksvedang.github.io/_posts/2024-09-06-shodan-before-forty.md

 *Relax, it's just a game.*

 I wanted to write this article to motivate myself.
+In two years I will read it again and see if I reached my goal.
+It's kind of exciting.
+My predicition is that I will be unsatisfied, no matter the outcome.
+If I do manage to reach shodan, I'll most likely want to become 2 dan.
+And if not, well then I failed.
+Perhaps that will make me sad, but I will be fine.
+I'll keep trying to teach my kids.

+And maybe (just maybe) I can find happiness in playing this game that I love, only for the fun of it.